North Korea Fires Two Ballistic Missiles, Seoul Says - UrduPoint

 North Korea Fires Two Ballistic Missiles, Seoul Says

-Seoul, (UrduPoint / Pakistan Point News - 14th Mar, 2023 ) :North Korea fired two short-range ballistic missiles Tuesday, Seoul said, Pyongyang's second launch in three days and the first since South Korea and the United States began their largest joint military drills in five years.
+Seoul, (UrduPoint / Pakistan Point News - 15th Mar, 2023 ) :North Korea fired two short-range ballistic missiles Tuesday, Seoul said, Pyongyang's second launch in days and the first since South Korea and the United States began their largest joint military drills in five years.

 Washington and Seoul have ramped up defence cooperation in the face of growing military and nuclear threats from the North, which has conducted a series of increasingly provocative banned weapons tests in recent months.

-Known as Freedom Shield, the drills started Monday and will run for 10 days.
+Known as Freedom Shield, the drills started Monday and run for 10 days.

 The Freedom Shield exercises focus on the "changing security environment" due to North Korea's redoubled aggression, the allies have said.